itsjustgiio/Minecraft-Mods/README.md

 Step 5 - Place all the mods into the folder

+Step 5 - Download the mods from the extra mods file

 Step 5 - Create a datapacks Folder where the mod folder is located

 Step 6 - Download the datapack